ietf-wg-cellar/matroska-specification/notes.md

 part of a Linked Segment.

-The timestamps of Segment content referenced by Ordered Chapters **MUST** be adjusted according to the cumulative duration of the the previous Ordered Chapters.
+The timestamps of Segment content referenced by Ordered Chapters **MUST** be adjusted according to the cumulative duration of the previous Ordered Chapters.

 As an example a file named `intro.mkv` could have a `SegmentUUID` of "0xb16a58609fc7e60653a60c984fc11ead".
 Another file called `program.mkv` could use a Chapter Edition that contains two Ordered Chapters.